AntonMu/Census2020/README.md

-# Census2020
+# US Census 2020
+### Visualizing the US census data over the past 230 years!
 In this tutorial we walk through an example of using jupyter notebooks and pandas to create a bar chart race for the US census data from the past 230 years.
-The result is available [here](https://public.flourish.studio/visualisation/1322083/)!
+The final bar chart race is available [**here**](https://public.flourish.studio/visualisation/1322083/)!

+To view the notebook tutorial in your browser click 👉 [**here**](USCensus2020.ipynb) 👈

-If you already know how to run jupyter notebooks and how to install python packages, you can go straight to the notebook with:
+If you would like to run the notebook on your own machine, follow the steps below.
+If you already know how to run jupyter notebooks and how to install python packages, you can go straight to the notebook by running:

 ```
 jupyter notebook